k0yo/flint/docs.md

 - `!=`: return `true` if both expressions are different
 - `<`/`>`: left less/greater than right
 - `<=`/`>=`: left less/greater than or equal to right
+- `in`: returns `true` if the left value is contained in the right value

 **6.3.
 Logical**
 Logical operators are used to combine conditional statements: